UnlyEd/airtable-utils/README.md

 - `rollup-ref-labelFR`: Identical to `rollup-ref` with hardcoded column name `labelFR` for my own convenience
 - `select-labelFR-or-labelEN`: Shows how to use either `labelFR` or `labelEN` based on whether the first one is empty

-## Production

-Those are internal production-level use-cases used on our Airtable.

-- `table.field`

 ## Resources

 Interesting resources and inspirations: